-Luckily, we found several products that effectively trap and kill flies.
+Through trial and error we found several fly control products that effectively trap and kill flies in the chicken coop.
 It’s actually incredible just how well they work.
 We significantly took down our fly population in just one day using them.

-Read on to find out how we managed to get rid of flies in our chicken coop, with just a few cheap and simple tools.
+Read on to find out how we managed to get rid of flies in the chicken coop, with just a few cheap and simple tools.

-I awoke the other day to a complete and total infestation of flies around our coop.
+I awoke the other day to find a complete and total infestation of flies in the chicken coop.
 I mean, there were thousands upon thousands of them.
 After extensive and rather disgusting research I discovered that we had three different types of flies occupying our land- cluster flies, bottle flies, and house flies.

-Here’s the great thing about the Captivator: The same plastic jug can be used forever, you only need to keep buying attractant, which at $7 for three packets isn’t too bad.
+What I love most about this fly trap is the same plastic jug can be used forever, you only need to keep buying attractant!
 The attractant doesn’t have any toxic poisons in it, so you can put the dead flies in your compost- it’s even advertised on the box as a great garden fertilizer!

-As soon as I set up Captivator Fly Trap I realized flies were swarming all around it, but not many were going in.
-I set up the Super Fly Roll directly next to the trap so flies that didn’t go directly into the trap would stop to rest on the sticky trap.
+When I set up Farnam Fly Trap I realized flies were swarming all around it, but at first not many were going in.
+I found out later they’re more interested in going into the trap if other flies are already in there, so it takes a little while for the trap to really get to work.
+In the mean time, I set up the Super Fly Roll directly next to the trap so flies that didn’t go directly into the trap would stop to rest on the sticky trap.

 Holy Moly did this work!
 After three hours the fly roll was completely coated.
 I couldn’t even see the strip anymore, only a blanket of flies.
 I don’t think it would have been as effective if I hadn’t put it right next to the attractant.